czlucius/code-scanner/README.md

 An Android app to scan and generate codes(barcodes/QR codes)
 **🌟Star/watch this repo!🌟**

-**UPDATE**
-Code Scanner has been released to the Google Play Store!

 Get it on the Google Play Store, Galaxy Store, F-Droid or on GitHub Releases.

 Play Store|Galaxy Store